themustafaomar/libregl/docs/documentation/layers/line.md

 ## Rerendering data

-The data prop in the *GeojsonSource* is reactive, once the data changes, vue-libregl automatically rerenders the layer like a charm, ensuring your map always reflects the latest data, here is an example.
+The data prop in the *GeojsonSource* is reactive, once the data changes, libregl automatically rerenders the layer like a charm, ensuring your map always reflects the latest data, here is an example.

 <example id="layers/line-data" />